MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 });
 ```

 In the example above, if the callback returns either 1 or a -1, we know that the numbers need switching because one is greater or less than the other.
-If a zero is returned, the numbers are the same so no switch is required.
+If a zero is returned, the numbers are the same, so no switch is required.
 The function will keep checking and switching the values until the array is sorted.

 ## Assignment